-- A GWP limit of 700 for new residential and commercial stationary air conditioning equipment effective 2025 and effective 2026 for air conditioning equipment that are variable refrigerant flow or variable refrigerant volume systems. - A requirement for a minimum use of reclaimed refrigerant in an amount equal to 10% of the amount of R-410A that enters California in new equipment in 2023 and 2024. - A GWP limit of 700 for new chillers used for air conditioning, effective 2024.
+- A GWP limit of 750 for new residential and commercial stationary air conditioning equipment effective 2025 and effective 2026 for air conditioning equipment that are variable refrigerant flow or variable refrigerant volume systems. - A requirement for a minimum use of reclaimed refrigerant in an amount equal to 10% of the amount of R-410A that enters California in new equipment in 2023 and 2024. - A GWP limit of 750 for new chillers used for air conditioning, effective 2024.

-Year System limit for refrigerant containment in new stationary systems GWP limit 2021 Refrigeration systems ≥ 50 pound 150 2021 Refrigeration systems ≥ 20 and ≤ 50 pound 1500 2021 Air-conditioning systems ≥ 2 pound 700 Sales restriction on refrigerants 2021 No conduction in the discription of the state of the stat 2500 2024 No production, import, sales, distribution, or entry into commerce 1500
+Year System limit for refrigerant containment in new stationary systems GWP limit 2021 Refrigeration systems ≥ 50 pound 150 2021 Refrigeration systems ≥ 20 and ≤ 50 pound 1500 2021 Air-conditioning systems ≥ 2 pound 700 Sales restriction on refrigerants 2021 No production impact solar distribution or networks into accounts 2500 2024 No production, import, sales, distribution, or entry into commerce 1500